CBS News Taps Neeraj Khemlani and Wendy McMahon as Co-Presidents After Zirinsky Exit

-CBS tapped two veteran media executives to oversee a sweeping reorganization of the company that aims to merge together its flagship broadcast news division and ViacomCBS’ 29 network-owned local television stations.
+CBS tapped two veteran media executives to oversee a sweeping reorganization of the company that aims to merge its flagship broadcast news division with ViacomCBS’ 29 network-owned local television stations.

 In a press release on Thursday afternoon, CBS announced that Hearst executive vice president Neeraj Khemlani and ABC television president Wendy McMahon will serve as the news division’s new co-presidents, merging together CBS News and CBS television under one corporate roof.